 The offshore wind sector has tremendous potential to bring significant opportunities to businesses in Angus.
 We are here to help you capitalise on these opportunities by supporting further development of the sector.

-The UK has a target to provide 30% of the UK’s total power needs from offshore wind by 2030.
+According to the Offshore Wind Sector Deal, the UK has a target to provide 30% of the UK’s total power needs from offshore wind by 2030.
 Related targets for the UK include:

 - 60% lifetime UK content in domestic projects